What are Parabens?

 EWG’s Skin Deep has a cosmetic’s database and identifies products which ingredients contain parabens.
 (Warning : you’ll be sifting through a lot of information).
 It also has a search feature so you can look for the products you use, examine the ingredients, and get some feedback on how safe this organization (Skin Deep) thinks it is for you.
 I looked up my facial cleansing regimen (Andalou Natural 1,000 Roses cleansing foam, day cream, exfoliator, facial serum, mask, night cream, and toner) and am happy to report no parabens…however, I do need to take the time to research the other unpronounceable ingredients.

 How Can You Test Your Paraben Levels?

 Yep!
 You sure can.
 Talk to your physician to see if it’s a test they can order for you.
 Your insurance company may, or may not, cover the costs.
 You fast for eight hours and pee in a little cup.
 The test results are usually available within 10-14 days.
-You can see a sample test report here.

 Many companies offer a paraben test.
 Some companies send you to a clinic to provide your sample, while others offer an in-home test kit that you return via mail.